dominickgrodkowski/Portfolio/README.md

 ## URL 🚀

-The live version of the portfolio can be accessed here: [Dominick Grodkowski's Portfolio](https://dominickgrodkowski.github.io/Portfolio/)
+The Old version of the portfolio can be accessed here: [Dominick Grodkowski's Portfolio](https://dominickgrodkowski.github.io/Portfolio/)
-This is an OLD VERSION!
-Please Check the new Version here: [https://www.dominick-grodkowski.de/](https://www.dominick-grodkowski.de/)
+Please Check the new Version here: [https://www.dominick-grodkowski.de/](https://www.dominick-grodkowski.de/) for more infos about the new version please look at repository: [PortfolioV2](https://github.com/dominickgrodkowski/PortfolioV2)

 ## Features 📋